 “Duck cloth” is used as a term that was originally defined by the Dutch to describe the canvas itself (“doek”, meaning canvas).
 As most styles of canvas are made of all-natural cotton, there is a versatility and sustainability factor that can beat out the fancier, synthetic fabrics.
 Whatever the task at hand, duck canvas can be used in a variety of ways.

-Cotton duck canvas has an outstanding amount of versatility that it has its own classification system.
+Cotton duck canvas has such an outstanding degree of versatility that it actually has its own classification system.
 This classification system was developed in 1924 as the need for cotton duck canvas was on the rise for manufacturing use.
-The classification is indicated by type and number so as to help the consumer look for what they need more efficiently for their current and future projects.
+The classification is indicated by type and number so as to help the consumer and end-user look for what they need more efficiently for their current and future projects.

 #12 – 11.5 oz/sq yd. – Bags, artist canvas, outdoor work-wear, apparel, murals, photographic backgrounds.

 #10 – 14.75 oz/sq yd. – Canoes, kayaks, floor cloths, place mats, canvas feed buckets, pottery canvas, tool bags, tote bags.

 #8 – 18 oz/sq yd. – Pouches, duffel bags, sand bags, archery targets, bedrolls, slings, tents, gun covers, filter bags, boxing ring mats.

 #6 – 21 oz/sq yd. – Utility bags, place mats, tool bags, tote bags, tents, belting.

 #4 – 24 oz/sq yd. – Tool bags, horse saddle bags, coal totes, floor cloth applications.

 #1 – 30 oz/sq yd. – Saddle packs, floor cloths, sound absorption, equipment coverings.